8 Weird Symptoms You Didn’t Know Were Linked to Stress

 You feel like you might faint

 If an episode of stress is accompanied by a dizzy fog that blurs vision or induces nausea, there’s a good chance that the faint response is taking place.
-Dr. Schwartz says that in cases of complex post-traumatic stress disorder (PTSD), the result of long-lasting stressors that are particularly intense, many people experiencing faint-like symptoms report experiences that left them in a state of needing to shut down in order to survive.
+Dr. Schwartz says that in cases of complex post-traumatic stress disorder (PTSD), the result of long-lasting stressors that are particularly intense, many people experiencing faint-like symptoms report experiences that left them needing to shut down in order to survive.

 Your body aches

 You clench your teeth

-Excessive teeth clinching is significantly associated with neuroticism and being an extrovert, suggests a study published in 2017 in the Journal of Dentistry.
+Excessive teeth clenching is significantly associated with neuroticism, suggests a study published in 2017 in the Journal of Dentistry.
 Teeth grinding can lead to headaches, jaw pain, facial soreness and overall tooth sensitivity.
 Long-term teeth grinding of the stress-induced variety can result in flattened, chipped, or loose teeth.
 Teeth grinding or clenching commonly occurs while you’re resting, so it’s easy to be unaware that it’s happening.
 Regular dental visits can help you keep abreast of this response.
 Since feeling this pressure in your mouth can be a sign of pressure in your life, assessing what is contributing to your stress and then reevaluating your life makes a huge difference.
-(Here are 15 5-second strategies for shutting down stress ASAP.)

 You eat your feelings